Fuzzy Black Holes from Mass Generation in Matrix Compactification: Black hole in the zero-modes theory

 which is made possible by the symmetry-breaking pattern $SO(9) \rightarrow SO(3) \times SO(6)$ we found in section \ref{sec:BFSS_Mixed}.
 Furthermore, we consider static solutions with

-From a target space perspective, this amounts to saying that, for those solutions, six spatial coordinates have no extent, whereas the remaining three transverse directions are macroscopic.
+From a target space perspective, this amounts to saying that, for those solutions, six spatial coordinates have no extent\footnote{This is true for the semiclassical background, whereas quantum fluctuations are Planck-sized.}, whereas the remaining three transverse directions are macroscopic.
 Note that the zero-mode effective action obtained as a consequence of torus compactification of the original matrix theory lives in a non-compact target space.
 We can write the relevant part of the Hamiltonian obtained from (\ref{eq:BFSS_Mixed_eff}) as